A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

 \end{widetext} For any interacting many-body system, the two-body RDM $F_{12}$ will couple to the three-body RDM $F_{123}$, which in turn will couple to the four-body RDM and so on.
 In order to close this hierarchy we express the three-body RDM in terms of the one- and two-body RDM

 where $\widetilde{F}_{123}$ should be understood as a function that approximates the true three-body RDM.
-We demonstrate in App.~\ref{app:derivation} how this can be achieved by reformulating the hierarchy of equations for the density matrices $\rho_{sys}^{(\bvec{n},\bvec{m})}$ as an equation for a \textit{single} operator in an extended Hilbert space $\mathcal{H}_{ext} = \mathcal{H}_{sys}\otimes\mathcal{H}_{aux}$ and subsequently neglecting three-body correlations within the system.
+This step is the core approximation performed in the derivation of BBGKY-HEOM.
+We demonstrate in App.~\ref{app:derivation} how it can be derived by reformulating the hierarchy of equations for the density matrices $\rho_{sys}^{(\bvec{n},\bvec{m})}$ as an equation for a \textit{single} operator acting on an extended Hilbert space $\mathcal{H}_{ext} = \mathcal{H}_{sys}\otimes\mathcal{H}_{aux}$ and subsequently neglecting non-Gaussian three-body correlations within the system.
 However, we keep correlations between two particles in the system and the auxiliary degree of freedom that captures the influence of the environment.
-With these approximations we arrive at the expression below for the three-body RDM, where we have left out indices $(\bvec{0}, \bvec{0})$ for brevity
+Note that, unlike the widely used cumulant expansion \cite{cumulants,quantum_cumulants_jl}, our approximation still allows for non-Gaussian single-particle states, since only non-Gaussian correlations \emph{between} particles are neglected.
+This small but crucial difference enables us, for example, to treat non-Gaussian vibrational states that are relevant for polaritonic chemistry \cite{Schwengelbeck2026Apr}.\\ With these approximations we arrive at the expression below for the three-body RDM, where we have left out indices $(\bvec{0}, \bvec{0})$ (which correspond to the physical RDMs) for brevity